Legoless/Alpha/README.md

 # Alpha

 Alpha is the next generation debugging tool for iOS applications.
-It started as an unofficial fork from FLEX (Flipboard Explorer), but continued to be actively developed and adding features.
+It started as an unofficial fork from FLEX (Flipboard Explorer), but continued to be actively developed.
+Many features were added on top of original FLEX:

-**This is an unofficial fork from the amazing Flipboard guys.
-It is a big rewrite of FLEX architecture, making it completely extensible.**

-It builds on top of original FLEX by adding many functionalities:

 - Push Notification logging (independent of provider)
 - Console logging